- Is smoking tobacco really addictive?

 Where can I go for help quitting tobacco?

 It’s hard to stop using tobacco, but you can do it!
-About 50 million Americans have quit smoking for good, and now there are more former smokers than current smokers in the US.
+More than 50 million Americans have quit smoking for good, and now there are more former smokers than current smokers in the US.
 People are breaking free of other forms of tobacco, too.
 Many organizations offer information, counseling, and other services on how to quit, as well as information on where to go for help.
 Other good resources for finding help include your doctor, dentist, local hospital, or employer.

 If you want to quit tobacco and need help, contact one of these organizations:

 Your state tobacco cessation line (in collaboration with Centers for Disease Control and Prevention Office on Smoking and Health)

 Free tobacco quit line: 1-877-448-7848 (1-877-44U-QUIT) (also available in Spanish)